kloia/kubernetes-e2e-security/README.md

 ## Motivation

-If you have a kubernetes cluster, you can't postpone security.
+If you running your applications inside Kubernetes cluster, you should think about security in every step.
 Security is not something that you can do in a single command or single framework.
 There are many different layers/aspects of the security.
 For example you should think as application layer, container layer, orchestration tool layer and so on.
-In this repository, we are collecting all kinds of security advices/best practices that is related to kubernetes world.
+In this repository, we are collecting all kinds of security advices/best practices and examples that are related to kubernetes world.

 If you want to contribute, please feel free to send a merge request or open an issue.